-This year we welcome ten young women who will be vying to represent the City of Willmar as Willmar Fests Queen of Festivals, International Princess and Aqua Princess.
+This year we welcome three young women who will be vying to represent the City of Willmar as Willmar Fests Queen of Festivals, International Princess and Aqua Princess.

 Here you can find out more about each of our candidates.

 Leah Smith is the 19-year-old daughter of Dean Smith and Jessi Rauenhorst (deceased).
 She graduated in the spring of 2021 at Willmar Senior High School.
 Throughout her 4 years at WHS she was active on the Willmar Cardettes dance team and danced for 2 1/2 years.
 Unfortunately, due to the pandemic, she did not dance her senior year.
 She has enjoyed using her free time in the summer to work at the Willmar Stingers for the past 6 years!
 Leah is currently furthering her education at Ridgewater College in Willmar for her generals.
 In the Fall of 2023, she will be transferring to a University (undecided) to pursue her education in Journalism and double majoring in Sports Studies in hopes of getting a job for a sports broadcaster.
 Leah is currently employed at Cardinal Place for the Willmar Public Schools and loves spending her time with the kids there.
 In her free time, she loves to go camping and ATV riding with family, workout, spend time at her dads shop and spend quality time with friends going to state parks and just being outdoors!
 Leah’s Willmar Fest Sponsor is Heritage Bank.